Edwin Durno

-Edwin Russell Durno (January 26, 1899 – November 20, 1976) was a physician, politician, an infantry sergeant who was awarded a Purple Heart, and a basketball player recognized in the Oregon Sports Hall of Fame.
+Edwin Russell Durno Jr. (January 26, 1899 – November 20, 1976) was a physician, politician, an infantry sergeant who was awarded a Purple Heart, and a basketball player recognized in the Oregon Sports Hall of Fame.

 He was a Republican member of the United States House of Representatives representing Oregon's 4th congressional district from 1961 to 1963.

 Early life and basketball career

 Durno was born on a farm in Linn County, Oregon, near Albany.
 He attended public schools in Silverton and attended the University of Oregon, where he starred on the Ducks' basketball team.
 Durno was the school's first basketball All-American and was a three-time All-Pacific Coast Conference selection.
 A prolific scorer, Durno led the Ducks to the 1919 conference title and was team captain during his senior year of 1921.
 He was inducted into the Oregon Sports Hall of Fame in 1981, and the University of Oregon Sports Hall of Fame in 1992.

 Durno graduated from the University of Oregon with a Bachelor of Science degree in 1921 and went on to receive M.D. from Harvard Medical School in 1927, setting up a medical practice in Boston.